What to do in London

 London attractions for first-timers

 You are visiting London for the first time and obviously want to check out the most popular London highlights.
-We have listed the must-sees for you in two lists.
+We put the must-sees for you in two lists.
 The London attractions with a camera icon are among the highlights, but a short photo stop is enough here.
-The rest of the attractions, however, are also worth checking out from the inside.
+The other the attractions are also worth checking out from the inside.
 Therefore, we will describe them in more detail.

 These London highlights will be described in more detail: